grauPuche/_lligam/README %NEEDS TO BE UPDATED!!%.md

 ## HARDWARE

+**as of march 8th**, .ino code working, X & Y values are not showing properly. either a hardware.wiring problem, or a code/pinout issue.

 ### what I'm using

 As mentioned; a [HUZZAH feather](https://www.adafruit.com/product/2821) with ESP8266 from Adafruit {INSERT LINK OF THIS DEVICE}. to run the basic operations needed before designing the PCB.
 Where I'll be using [this](https://www.adafruit.com/product/2491).